tanfwong/rfsoc_notes/_sources/ch2/hls_tasks.md

-  3. ***Binding***: The HLS tool assigns specific PL resources to implement each scheduled operation as well as memories and registers to variables in the C/C++ code.
+  3. ***Binding***: The HLS tool assigns specific PL resources to implement each scheduled operation as well as memories and registers required.
 Resource sharing is also performed so that the same sets of resources can be re-used by operations scheduled to different clock cycles.
 RTL implementations of the scheduled operations are produced in this step.

   4. ***Control logic extraction***: The HLS tool creates a finite state machine (FSM) that is responsible for sequencing the scheduled